yeweleke/BookShoot/README.md

 <br /><br />

 ## Disclaimer
-BookShoot is a product designed and developed by Brian Zhou.All photos used in the app or promotional collaterals are open-source.
+BookShoot is a product designed and developed by Brian Zhou.

 ## License
 MIT License